Tomer-Barak/Tomer-Barak.github.io/_posts/2025-03-25-scale-symmetry.md

 From this perspective, our human-scale physics might be the "particle physics" of larger-scale structures and simultaneously the "cosmology" of smaller-scale entities.
 The physics we observe at any given scale would represent only a cross-section of a multi-scale reality.

-## Epistemic Constraints vs. Ontological Reality
+## Epistemic constraints vs. ontological reality

 This multi-scale framework suggests that many properties we attribute to physical reality may be epistemic (related to how we know) rather than ontological (related to what exists).
 Consider elementary particles, which appear identical and indivisible at our scale of observation.
 Their apparent simplicity and indistinguishability might be an artifact of how they manifest at our scale.